PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 that provide a 'wrapper' around QNodes such.
 These wrappers further transform the ``QNode`` such that the quantum gradient rules of the QNodes are registered to the machine learning interface via a custom gradient class or function.

+An interface integrates QNodes with external libraries by the following:

+* It wraps the QNode, returning a QNode that accepts and returns the core data structure of the classical machine learning library (e.g., a TF tensor, Torch tensor, Autograd NumPy array, etc).
+* It unwraps the input data structures to simple NumPy arrays, so that the quantum device can execute the user's quantum function.
+* It registers the ``QNode.jacobian()`` method as a custom gradient method, so that the machine learning library can 'backpropagate' across the QNode, when integrated into a classical computation.

 We refer to the :ref:`intro_interfaces` page for a more in-depth introduction and a list of available interfaces.